transcode-de/cookiecutter-django-project/README.rst

 * All Django settings can be easily configured for different environments like ``dev`` or ``prod`` using environment variables
-* Django third-party packages like django-braces, django-crispy-forms, django-debug-toolbar, django-devserver, django-model-utils and django-template-debug are already installed
+* Django third-party packages like django-braces, django-crispy-forms, django-debug-toolbar, django-model-utils and django-template-debug are already installed
 * IPython for a powerfull Python and Django shell
 * A set of basic Django HTML templates is included
 * Includes a ``Makefile`` which helps with all the every-day tasks